BNN-UPC/ignnition/docs_rst/model_description.rst

 """"""""""""""""""

 **Description:** Name of the Neural Network to be used for the upate.

 **Accepted values:** String.
-The name should match a *NN* created in `Step 4 <#step-4-neural-network-architectures>`_
+The name should match a *NN* created in :ref:`Step 4 <neural_networks_definition>`

 Below we present an example of how an update function can be defined.
-Note that in this case the update will be using the *NN* named *my_neural_network*\ , and which architecture must be later defined.
+Note that in this case the update will be using the *NN* named *my_neural_network*, and which architecture must be later defined.

 .. code-block:: yaml